-The serial, broadcast spawning strategies of the indicator demersal fish species, by their very nature, offsets potential high natural embryo and larval mortality as a result of predation or other environmental factors and thereby spreads the risk or potential opportunity for larval settlement over large areas and long timeframes.
+The serial, broadcast spawning strategies of the indicator demersal fish species, by their very nature, offset potential high natural embryo and larval mortality as a result of predation or other environmental factors and thereby spreads the risk or potential opportunity for larval settlement over large areas and long timeframes.
 Subsequent recruitment of fishes to the adult stock also occurs over extended timeframes and is ongoing.
-For example, with reference to goldband snapper stocks, the Australian Government's FRDC has previously noted that moderate or long-lived species such as goldband snapper are unlikely to be affected by "short-duration" environmental/climatic changes (of one or a few years), because adult stocks comprise fish that are recruited over many years (Martin et al. 2014).
+For example, with reference to Goldband snapper stocks, the Australian Government's FRDC has previously noted that moderate or long-lived species such as Goldband snapper are unlikely to be affected by "short-duration" environmental/climatic changes (of one or a few years), because adult stocks comprise fish that are recruited over many years (Martin et al. 2014).
 Therefore, in comparison, the occasional, short-term, transient and localised disturbances to groups of fish as a result of a seismic survey would have impacts many orders of magnitude smaller than regional scale environmental/climatic events that would affect entire stocks.

-Figure 7.3 Red emperor spawning biomass (expressed as a percentage of unfished levels) (top) and recruitment (millions of fish) (bottom) (source: Department of Fisheries 2015).
-Levels after 2015 are predictions made in 2015 based on different fishing and stock scenarios, and do not represent real levels.
+Figure 7-8 - Red emperor Spawning Biomass (Expressed as a Percentage of Unfished Levels) (Top) and Recruitment (Millions of Fish) (Bottom) (source: Department of Fisheries 2015).
+Levels After 2015 are Predictions Made in 2015 Based on Different Fishing and Stock Scenarios, and do not Represent Real Levels.

-Figure 7.4 Goldband snapper spawning biomass (expressed as a percentage of unfished levels) (top) and recruitment (thousands of fish) (bottom) (source: Department of Fisheries 2015).
-Levels after 2015 are predictions made in 2015 based on different fishing and stock scenarios, and do not represent real levels.
+Figure 7-9 - Goldband snapper Spawning Biomass (Expressed as a Percentage of Unfished Levels) (Top) and Recruitment (Thousands of Fish) (bottom) (Source: Department of Fisheries 2015).
+Levels After 2015 are Predictions Made in 2015 Based on Different Fishing and Stock Scenarios, and do not Represent Real Levels.

-Fish Stock Assessments and Sustainability Status
+7.1.6.6.4 Fish Stock Assessments and Sustainability Status

 Assessment and management of the north coast demersal scalefish resource is undertaken by DPIRD for the two separate Pilbara and Kimberley fisheries management units.
 As outlined in the North Coast Demersal Scalefish Resource Harvest Strategy 2017 - 2021 (DPIRD 2017), assessment of the sustainability of the fisheries and fish stocks is undertaken by DPIRD based on two assessment processes.
-The first is a formal resource-level review, which is undertaken every 3-5 years and assesses the current status of the resource (the overall stock abundance and spawning biomass, and fish mortalities from fishing catch) against defined biological reference levels (target, threshold and limit) to determine whether management arrangements are appropriate (DPIRD 2017).
+The first is a formal resource-level review, which is undertaken every three to five years and assesses the current status of the resource (the overall stock abundance and spawning biomass, and fish mortalities from fishing catch) against defined biological reference levels (target, threshold and limit) to determine whether management arrangements are appropriate (DPIRD 2017).